AMReX-Combustion/PeleC/Exec/Production/CavityFlame/README.md

 First a non-reacting simulation is performed and then reacting cases for C1 and C2 are restarted from the non-reacting checkpoint file with inject_fuel=1 and appropriate injection location set by centx.
+The fuel autoignites because of the high stagnation temperature near the injection location.

 Further information is also available in the youtube video from APS gallery of fluid motion: